forwards/website_source/README.md

 `["useR!", "survey", "demographics"]` reusing tags/categories from previous posts where possible.

-The description is optional, if provided it is the short summary of the post shown before the "Read more" link.
-By default a segment of the top of the post is shown.
+The description specifies the description field for the metadata of the rendered HTML file.

 The title is automatically generated from the file name.
 If you change the title, it is a good idea to change the folder and file name as well, otherwise the